usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ### 18.5.1 Concept

-Version 2.0.17 introduces specialized elements for tracking changes in bills and resolutions during the amendment process:

 **`<addedText>`** - Indicates content that has been added to amend a bill or resolution in amendment documents and reported bills.

 **`<deletedText>`** - Indicates content that has been deleted to amend a bill or resolution in amendment documents and reported bills.